-The protection of your personal data when using our website is very important to us.
+The protection of your personal data when using our website is important to us.
 Here you can find out what data is collected and used.
-This data protection declaration informs you about the type, scope and purpose of the processing of personal data (hereinafter referred to as "data") within our application and the services, functions and content connected with it.
+This data protection declaration informs you about the type, scope and purpose of the processing of personal data (hereinafter referred to as "data") within our application and the services, pages, functions and content connected with it.

-Contact details of the controller
+Contact details of the person responsible

 You can reach our data protection officer at the following e-mail address: firstname.lastname@example.org